- CWS (Old)

 - To meet the expectations of a current employer who has offered to fund your MBA

-Students and alumnae who are interested in business school (i.e. MBA) are advised to make an appointment, via MyCWS, with Irma Tryon.
+Center for Work and Service can assist Wellesley students and alumnae who are interested in business school (i.e. MBA) through the application process.
+We advise student and alumnae to make an appointment with a counselor, via MyCWS.
 We also recommend that you work with faculty and contact MBA graduates through the Wellesley Alumnae with MBAs shared interest group offered by the Alumnae Association.